The 10 most innovative projects for the private jet of tomorrow

 Beyond aero

 Beyond aero is the first aeronautical aircraft to base its energy on hydrogen.
-It was French President Emmanuel Macron who wanted the first hydrogen-powered aircraft for France’s future.
-This is what Beyond aero has done.
-This project was founded by Eloa Guillotin, an aviation enthusiast who dreamed of pursuing her passion while respecting her environmental values.
+A few years ago, French President Emmanuel Macron announced he wanted the first hydrogen-powered aircraft for the future of French aviation.
+Beyond aero carried this project out, and created the first hydrogen-powered aircraft.
+This project was founded by Eloa Guillotin, an aviation enthusiast wishing to pursue her passion and to respect environmental values.

 Airbus and its ZEROe aircraft programme